morrro01/grafana/docs/sources/alerting/set-up/provision-alerting-resources/terraform-provisioning/index.md

 Use Terraform’s Grafana Provider to manage your alerting resources and provision them into your Grafana system.
 Terraform provider support for Grafana Alerting makes it easy to create, manage, and maintain your entire Grafana Alerting stack as code.

 This guide outlines the steps and references to provision alerting resources with Terraform.
-For a practical demo, you can clone this [example using Grafana OSS and Docker Compose](https://github.com/grafana/provisioning-alerting-examples/tree/main/terraform).
+For a practical demo, you can clone and try this [example using Grafana OSS and Docker Compose](https://github.com/grafana/provisioning-alerting-examples/tree/main/terraform).

 To create and manage your alerting resources using Terraform, you have to complete the following tasks.